 6 Display Based on Conditions

-As we mentioned earlier, Schema Templates make it easier to add structured data to your website based on the conditions you’ve set.
+As we mentioned earlier, Schema Templates make adding structured data to your website easier based on the conditions you’ve set.
 To set a condition for adding the Schema Markup, click the Display Conditions tab in your Custom Schema Builder.

 Now, let us discuss each display condition in detail.